freedomofpress/securedrop-client/README.md

 (where this code will be running), and which will be acting as the client VM (where the client code will be running).
-For the purposes of this documentation, we assume the client is running in `securedrop-client`, and the proxy is running in `seuredrop-proxy`.
+For the purposes of this documentation, we assume the client is running in `securedrop-client`, and the proxy is running in `securedrop-proxy`.

 Edit `qubes/securedrop.Proxy` to reflect the path to `entrypoint.sh` in this repo.
 Run `make install`, which will move `securedrop.Proxy`